etjernst/etjernst.github.io/_news/VoxDevLit.md

 related_posts: false
 ---

-Very pleased that the latest version of our [VoxDev Lit](https://voxdev.org/voxdevlit/agricultural-technology-africa) is out.
+:scroll: Very pleased that the latest version of our [VoxDev Lit](https://voxdev.org/voxdevlit/agricultural-technology-africa) is out.
 It provides a great, up-to-date, synthesis of the literature on African agricultural technology adoption (I might be biased, but I genuinely think it's great :grin: )